AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands_Width.md

 ## Overview

-Bollinger BandWidth is an indicator derived from Bollinger Bands.
+Bollinger Bands Width is an indicator derived from Bollinger Bands.
 There are two indicators derived from [Bollinger Bands](Bollinger_Bands), according to the creator John Bollinger, and the second one is the [Bollinger Bands %B](Bollinger_Bands_B).

-Non-normalized BandWidth measures the distance, or difference, between the upper band and the lower band.
-BandWidth decreases as Bollinger Bands narrow and increases as Bollinger Bands widen, because Bollinger Bands are based on the standard deviation.
+Non-normalized Bollinger Bands Width measures the distance, or difference, between the upper band and the lower band.
+Bollinger Bands Width decreases as Bollinger Bands narrow and increases as Bollinger Bands widen, because Bollinger Bands are based on the standard deviation.

 Mathematical description of the indicator please see at: [Mathematical Description of Bollinger Bands Width](Mathematical_Description).